paulcarroll/tabs/_pages/inxs/never-tear-us-apart.md

           Am           F
-We could live, for a thousand years,
+We could live, for a thousand years
           Dm                 F
 But if I hurt you, I'd make wine from your tears.
     Am           F
-I told you, that we could fly,
+I told you, that we could fly
           Dm                   F
 'Cause we all have wings, but some of us don't know w-h-y.

 {start_of_chorus}
 C F       C       F         C     F
-I, I was standing, you were there,
+I, I was standing, you were there
                C    F               G
 Two worlds collided, and they could never, ever tear us apart...